 Aerial Yoga Insurance

 Our most common type of studio purchasing this insurance is those looking for aerial yoga insurance.
 We offer one of the best programs among the very few out there.

 If your dance studio offers classes doing any type of aerial movement, then this is the insurance you will need.
 It covers your regular dance classes, as well as those incorporating aerial arts.

 Cost and Logistics

-Premium rates will vary based on number of students, desired coverage limits, state/location, etc. All applications must be reviewed and quoted internally.
+Premium rates will vary based on number of students, desired coverage limits, state/location, etc.

 You can apply online below, and feel free to call us with any questions at 877-811-2271.
 Be prepared to upload pictures of your aerial equipment.